sojith/autonomous-car/README.md

 <duration> is in milliseconds and is supposed to be the time for wich the car should move.
 Its the duration for which the ESP32 pins will be in HIGH state

-<ins>Time to test</ins> - the http request to move the car forward and right for 1s would be http://192.168.1.100/action/front-right/time/1000/end

-Now ping your ESP32's ip from the command line `ping 192.168.1.100`.
+<ins>Time to test</ins> - Ping your ESP32's ip from the command line `ping 192.168.1.100`.
 Successfull ping means you can connect to the ESP32 from your laptop

+The http request to move the car forward and right for 1s would be http://192.168.1.100/action/front-right/time/1000/end

 Open a browser, and paste the above url in it.
 (You can also open Develper options if you want to check the response received)

-The car shoud move accordingly
+The car shoud move.

 #### 4. The code that makes the car autonomous.................